[ Home –> Site FAQ ]

 Our most common email questions.
 These emails are frequently ignored.

-Q: I have questions about <game>, can you help?
+questions about <game>, can you help?

 A: Due to the volume of email received, gameplay questions are not answered in most cases.
 Please direct all gameplay questions to the Scholars of Shen Zhou where many experienced players of all games featured on this site are available to help you with even obscure questions (also featuring intelligent discussion on related or educational topics).
 Emails on this subject may be ignored, and will generally only receive a reply if they are well presented (though even if there is a reply it could take a week or longer).